lowlander/zpp_bootstrap/README.md

 and/or `ZPP_SAMPLE` environment variables.

-Finally `west` commands can be executed by using the following script;
+Finally other `west` commands can be executed by using the following script;

 ```
-west.sh
+./west.sh
 ```